 Bokan’s a swanky-looking restaurant and bar set across three floors at the top of the Novotel in the Docklands.
 It doesn’t sound promising, until you clock the jaw-dropping view, surprisingly good drinks, and the cushy terrace that feels like you’re metres away from the skyscrapers in Canary Wharf and the O2.
 Bokan makes a compelling case for ugly, pointless high-rises all by itself.

-For: The view’s excellent from every angle - even the loos - and the terrace has sofas and is basically afternoon drinking goals.
+For: The view’s excellent from every angle - even the loos - and the terrace has sofas and is basically everything you could want in an afternoon drinking destination.

 Against: It’s in Canary Wharf.